 Sumter abounds in scenic beauty, an irresistible enticement for nature lovers.
 Family fun and relaxation, adventures in challenging the elements, and everything in between awaits the traveler.
-Our scenic beauty and sun-soaked climate offer the best in outdoor fun year round, and there's always something exciting to do!
+Our scenic beauty and sun-soaked climate offer the best in outdoor fun year-round, and there's always something exciting to do!
 Located in the Midlands Plain region of the state, Sumter County's verdant woods, rushing rivers and scenic lakes quicken the blood and delight the senses.

 Boating, birding, hiking, biking, fishing, hunting and horseback riding come naturally to most residents and visitors.
 The world-famous Swan Lake Iris Gardens feature all eight known swan species and the most intensive plantings of Japanese Iris in the United States.
-Manchester State Forest is home to Poinsett State Park, annual equestrian events, mountain biking and ATV trails, the High Hills Extension of the SC Palmetto Trail and some of the best hunting in the state.
+Manchester State Forest is home to Poinsett State Park, annual equestrian events, mountain biking and ATV trails, three passages of the SC Palmetto Trail and some of the best hunting in the state.
 The Lynches River and Woods Bay State Park offer a breathtaking trip for paddling enthusiasts.
 Woods Bay State Park is one of the mysterious "Carolina Bays," whose origins are still a puzzle to scientists.
 Sumter is also home to the award-winning Sumter High School Environmental Center, which has been named as a National Wildlife Habitat and received the 2006 SC Wildlife Federation Conservation Award in Education.

 Deer, quail, duck, wild boar, pheasant and turkey abound in the dense forests of Sumter County.
 With an exceptionally long deer season, privately managed quail lands and excellent waterfowl hunting in the Santee Swamp, Sumter is a paradise for the outdoor sportsman.